 If you can spot those five, you can build a set.
 If you cannot, get a coffee somewhere else and try again tomorrow.

 The secret is not the arches.
 The secret is the room.
-Indiana still has places where families gather in the middle of an ordinary day.
-If you respect that space, you can build small, clean laughs that feel like a local parade.
+Indiana still has places where families gather in the middle of an ordinary day, and if you respect that space, you can build small, clean laughs that feel like a local parade nobody planned.